-We face substantial uncertainties in estimating the characteristics of our unappraised discoveries and our prospects, so you should not place undue reliance on any of our measures.
+We face substantial uncertainties in estimating the characteristics of our unappraised discoveries and our prospects.

 In this prospectus we provide numerical and other measures of the characteristics, including with regard to size and quality, of our discoveries and prospects.
 These measures may be incorrect, as the accuracy of these measures is a function of available data, geological interpretation and judgment.
 To date, a limited number of our prospects have been drilled.
 Any analogies drawn by us from other wells, discoveries or producing fields may not prove to be accurate indicators of the success of developing proved reserves from our discoveries and prospects.
 Furthermore, we have no way of evaluating the accuracy of the data from analog wells or prospects produced by other parties which we may use.